 - Younger students often need help choosing the correct persuasive language.

 - A lesson where you create an anchor chart with powerful word choices for this type of writing can be helpful.
-We have provided an anchor chart with some possibilities you can introduce along with a discussion about why they are appropriate.
+We have an anchor chart with some possibilities you can introduce.
 Your students might also think of new words to add to it.

 Supporting Our Opinions

-- Students may not know how to effectively support their opinions without practice so you may want to give them a chance to practice this skill.
+- Students may not know how to effectively support their opinions without practice.
 A perfect read aloud for this is Don’t Let the Pigeon Drive the Bus!
 (Big Book Edition) (Pigeon Series).
 It is a simple text with clear supporting details.

-- Read the book aloud and then complete the Persuasive Text Story Map (same as from lesson 2) as a class, in small groups or individually.
+- Read the book aloud and then complete the Persuasive Text Story Map (same as from lesson 2) as a class.

 - Next, give the students a chance to create their own supporting details for a persuasive piece.
 Together, choose a topic of high interest.
 Perhaps it could be “Why the class should have a longer recess” or “Why teachers should give less homework”.

-- Fill out the Persuasive Planner provided with the class to help guide them in creating strong supporting details for the opinion topic you chose.
+- Fill out the Persuasive Planner with the class to help guide children in creating strong supporting details for the opinion topic.

-- Doing this will also give the students the framework & model for planning when they begin to create their own opinion pieces.
+- Doing this will also give the students a model for planning when they begin to create their own opinion pieces.